2015 Masters (snooker): Overview

+Participants

-Defending champion Ronnie O'Sullivan was the number 1 seed with World Champion Mark Selby seeded 2.
-The remaining places were allocated to players based on the latest world rankings (revision 5) except that Ali Carter was seeded 13, despite being ranked 18, because of illness that had stopped him from playing for an extended period.
-Players ranked 13 to 15 were seeded 14 to 16 while Graeme Dott, ranked 16, was not invited.
+The event usually features the 16 players who are placed highest in the rankings after the UK Championship, which took place in December 2014.
+Ronnie O'Sullivan, the defending champion, was the number one seed, with Mark Selby, the rigning World Champion, seeded second.
+The remaining places were allocated to players based on the latest world rankings (revision 5 of the season), except that Ali Carter was seeded 13th, despite being ranked 18th, because of lung cancer, which had stopped him from playing for an extended period of time.
+World Snooker and the World Professional Billiards and Snooker Association decided to freeze his position amongst the top 16 for the remainder of the season "to make up lost ground" for the events he missed due to illness.
+Players ranked 13th to 15th were seeded 14th to 16th, while Graeme Dott, ranked 16th, was not invited.
 The field was the same as in 2014 except that Carter returned for his 9th appearance in place of Mark Davis.

 Prize fund

 The total prize money of the event was unchanged at £600,000.
 The breakdown of prize money for this year is shown below: